NVIDIA/NVFlare/docs/user_guide/admin_commands.rst

     ,``start_app client``,Starts all of the clients.
 Individual clients can be started by specifying the client instance name after the start client command. abort,``abort client``,Aborts all of the clients.
 Individual clients can be aborted by specifying *clientname*.
 Please note that this may not be instant but may take time for the command to take effect.
     ,``abort server``,Aborts the server training
+    restart,``restart client``,Restarts all of the clients.
+Individual clients can be restarted by specifying *clientname*.
-    shutdown,``shutdown client``,Shuts down all of the clients.
+    ,``restart server``,Restarts the server.
+Clients will also be restarted.
+Note that the admin client will need to log in again after the server restarts. shutdown,``shutdown client``,Shuts down all of the clients.
 Individual clients can be shutdown by specifying *clientname*.
 Please note that this may not be instant but may take time for the command to take effect.
     ,``shutdown server``,Shuts down the server.
 Clients must be shut down first before the server is shut down. cat,``cat server startup/fed_server.json -ns``,Show content of a file (-n: number all output lines; -s: suppress repeated empty output lines)